 Undergraduates and graduate students can use their checklist to prepare for and react quickly to disruptions.

 Holding remote examinations

 The Academic Senate has a collection of best practices for holding exams and quizzes with students remotely, with some in alternate time zones, using methods that improve academic integrity.
-For departments interested in remote proctoring, we refer you to the Spring 2021 Remote Proctoring Pilot - registration request process, and also reference the Remote Proctoring Policy for Summer Sessions and Fall Semester, and UC Riverside's Proctoring Process at a Glance as an example workflow.
+For departments interested in remote proctoring, we refer you to the Spring 2021 Remote Proctoring Pilot - registration request process, and also reference the Remote Proctoring Policy for Summer Sessions and Fall Semester, and to the Remote Proctoring FAQ.

 Flipping the remote classroom

 In a flipped remote classroom, students first explore new course content outside of class by, for example, viewing a pre-recorded lecture video or completing a reading.
 In-class time is organized around student engagement, inquiry, and assessment.
 Flipping your class is one way to introduce both asynchronous and synchronous components.

 Berkeley has a variety of approved educational formats that make use of specialized non-classroom spaces: most commonly laboratory and studio sections.
 Clinic and fieldwork sections may experience similar difficulties with spaces on and off campus.
 An evolving set of best practices for remote teaching in these contexts is available here.

 Remote attendance & participation

 We recognize that attendance and participation are, for many faculty, fundamental elements of their classes.
 Many faculty may have students who, due to circumstances beyond their control, find it difficult to consistently engage in synchronous remote instruction.
 The following are examples of alternatives to synchronous attendance and participation.